 Now that the initial planning stages are complete, it’s time to begin ironing out the finer details ready to implement the business’ new pay structure.

-Salary benchmarking provides a valuable insight into industry and competitor pay trends.
+Salary benchmarking provides valuable insight into industry and competitor pay trends.
 This gives you the opportunity to offer fair, competitive salaries and benefits packages that are based on your business’ specific sector and comparative job roles.

 Paydata’s salary benchmarking service helps you to allocate effective salary ranges to each pay grade or band of your new structure, giving you the tools necessary to reduce staff turnover while increasing employee engagement.
 Using our service will help you to compare pay and benefits packages within both your industry and the general market.
 You will be provided with a comprehensive breakdown of the analysis, allowing you to confidently attach competitive salary guidelines to each pay grade.